garrandall/popular-music-data/tracks/hang-on-sloopy-ramsey-lewis-trio.md

 Sloopy lives in a very bad part of town
 And everybody there tries to put my sloopy down
 Sloopy I don't care what your daddy do
-'cause you know sloopy girl i'm in love with you
+'cause you know sloopy girl I'm in love with you
-And so i'm singing...
+And so I'm singing...

 Chorus
 Yeah yeah yeah yeah...